 Your doctor may ask you to describe your symptoms, but this is assuming you realize your pain isn’t normal.
 Symptoms of Endometriosis include pelvic pain, bloating, infertility, pain during sex, diarrhea, constipation, lower back pain, and leg pain.
 I’ve always complained of painful periods to my gynecologists in the past and was simply told it was “normal” and was prescribed Naproxen Sodium to manage the cramps.

 During an exam, your doctor may palpate and manually feel your pelvic area and/or rectum for nodules, cysts, or abnormal, sharp pains.
-The Endometriosis implants will be too small for your doctor to feel; however, some Endo may form cysts, why he/she may be able to discern.
+The Endometriosis implants will more than likely be too small for your doctor to feel; however, some Endo may form cysts, which they may be able to discern.

 Imaging Studies (Ultrasound, CT Scan, MRI):